pburakov/playback/README.md

 # playback

-CLI tool for "replaying" events from the local file into PubSub topic.
+CLI tool for "replaying" events from local file into PubSub topic.

-## Description

 ## Usage